Consumer Information

-FAFSA E00197 for new students entering summer 2023 and returning students for 2023-2024.
+FAFSA E00197 is the code for all Physician Assistant and PA/MPH students.
 Private Loans 001444-03.
 See application procedures.

 What is an FSA ID?